vroom0607/Enlightened-Epoque/articles/article6.md

 Looking put together doesn't have to be overwhelming; let’s reduce the clutter in our minds and closet by focusing on a different perspective.
 We have been tricked by society into believing curating an aesthetic outfit requires energy and time.
 Diverting our attention to building simple but cohesive looks prioritizes not only fashion, but also timelessness and consistency.
 Let’s all upgrade our lookbook for life!

 ### **References**
 "How to Find Your Style."
 Vogue, Condé Nast, https://www.vogue.com/article/how-to-find-your-style.
-Accessed 29 March 2025.
+Accessed 21 May 2025.
 "The Art of Sandwich Dressing: A Unique Styling Trick."
 The Wardrobe Consultant, 2025, https://www.thewardrobeconsultant.com/blog/the-art-of-sandwich-dressing-a-unique-styling-trick.
-Accessed 29 March 2025.
+Accessed 20 May 2025.

 "TikTok's Sandwich Fashion Hack."
 Byrdie, Dotdash Meredith, https://www.byrdie.com/tiktok-sandwich-fashion-hack-7501555.
-Accessed 29 March 2025.
+Accessed 22 May 2025.

 "What Are the Capsule Wardrobe Essentials?"
 Vogue, Condé Nast, https://www.vogue.co.uk/fashion/article/capsule-wardrobe-essentials.
-Accessed 29 March 2025.
+Accessed 20 May 2025.